-In the next post in the Organize Your Holiday series, I will be sharing printable calendars to use for planning when we will do all of the things on our lists.
+In the next post in the Organize Your Holiday series, I will be sharing a holiday bucket list.
+Then, you can get a free calendar to use for planning when we will do all of the things on our lists.
 Pin this page so you can check back for all the holiday printables and ideas.

 You may also like: